High Surf Advisory issued for Orange County Coastal by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-09 23:51:00 PST Expires: 2023-01-10 01:30:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2023-01-14 12:32:00 PST Expires: 2023-01-15 00:45:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Los Angeles FLOOD ADVISORY NOW IN EFFECT UNTIL 130 AM PST TUESDAY * WHAT...Flooding caused by excessive rainfall continues. * WHERE...A portion of southwest California, including the following county, Los Angeles. * WHEN...Until 130 AM PST. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
-Water over roadways. * ADDITIONAL DETAILS - At 1147 PM PST, Doppler radar and automated rain gauges indicated moderate to heavy rain moving through the area.
-Rainfall rates of a quarter to third of an inch are currently observed with the potential of rates to a half to three quarters of an inch per hour.
-Minor urban flooding is ongoing or expected to begin shortly in the advisory area. - Additional rainfall amounts of 0.5 to 1 inch are expected over the area.
-This additional rain will result in minor flooding. - Some locations that will experience flooding include West Covina, San Dimas, Glendora, Pomona, Whittier, La Verne, Covina, Diamond Bar, Azusa, Baldwin Park, Hacienda Heights, Claremont, Santa Fe Springs, Norwalk, La Habra Heights, Irwindale. - http://www.weather.gov/safety/flood
+Move away from recently burned areas.
+Life-threatening flooding of creeks, roads and normally dry arroyos is likely.
+The heavy rains will likely trigger rockslides, mudslides and debris flows in steep terrain, especially in and around these areas.
+Target Area: Orange; Riverside FLOOD ADVISORY NOW IN EFFECT UNTIL 1212 AM PST SUNDAY * WHAT...Urban and small stream flooding caused by excessive rainfall continues. * WHERE...A portion of Southwest California, including the following counties, Orange, Riverside, San Bernardino and San Diego. * WHEN...Until 1212 AM PST. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
+Rises in small streams and normally dry arroyos.
+Water over roadways. * ADDITIONAL DETAILS - At 952 PM PST, Doppler radar and automated gauges indicated heavy rain.
+This will cause urban and small stream flooding.
+Between 0.6 and 1.3 inches of rain have fallen. - Additional rainfall amounts of 0.25 to 0.5 inches are expected over the area.
+This additional rain will result in minor flooding. - Some locations that will experience flooding include Riverside, San Bernardino, Moreno Valley, Oceanside, southern Corona, Carlsbad, Temecula, Rialto, Vista and Redlands. - https://www.weather.gov/safety/flood

 Comments / 0